-The Deputy Headteacher at Sherburn High School has a responsibility to:
+The Inclusion Leader at Sherburn High School has a responsibility to:

-- Update the school's medical conditions policy. - Provide regular training for school staff in managing the most common medical conditions in school. - Provide information about where the school can access other specialist training. - Ensure healthcare plans are completed and reviewed annually. - Check medication held in school annually for expiry dates and dispose of accordingly. - Administer medication to students as prescribed.
+- Update the school's medical conditions policy. - Provide regular training for school staff in managing the most common medical conditions in school. - Provide information about where the school can access other specialist training. - Ensure healthcare plans are completed and reviewed annually.